beznosd/form-progress/README.md

   proggressStyleProperty: 'width', // by default 'width'

   // units which you want to change in style of your progress elements
-  // `unit` make sense only if `prgressAttr` equals to `style`
+  // `unit` make sense in case of selecting 'style' in progressAttr
   unit: '%', // (%, px, em, etc units you are using to set width of progress in styles)

-  // initialValue will be calculated depends on filled by default form fields
-  // initialValue: 0, // by default 0, can be negative

   minValue: 0, // by default 0, can be negative
   maxValue: 100, // by default 100, can be negative

   // may be useful if you don't want to track checkboxes,
-  // because usualy they contain not required form data
+  // because usually they contain not required form data
-  // but you need to track one checkbox related to terms or license
+  // but if you need to track one checkbox related to terms or license
-  // you can pass here a css selector of that checkbox
+  // you may pass here a css selector of that checkbox
   // and omit other checkboxes by not passing 'checkbox' value to "inputTypes" setting above
   // should be an array of instances of form elements(input, textarea, select)
   additionalElementsToTrack: [], // by default an empty array,